What is Heart Transplant?

 Heart Transplant is a surgical process in which the damaged or diseased heart is replaced with a healthy heart from a donor.
 This process of heart replacement is an incredibly complex procedure carried out as a treatment of last resort.
 It is used to treat the most serious cases of heart disease when all the other options such as medication, lifestyle changes and less invasive procedures haven’t been successful.

-Fortis Hospital is one of the best heart transplant hospitals in India equipped with a team of highly skilled cardiologists, cardiac surgeons and heart transplant specialists who are capable of handling the most complex heart transplant procedures.
+Fortis International Care is one of the heart transplant hospitals in India equipped with a team of highly skilled cardiologists, cardiac surgeons and heart transplant specialists who are capable of handling the most complex heart transplant procedures.
 Furthermore, we also possess state-of-the-art infrastructure required to perform this incredibly complicated surgery.

 When does a person require a heart transplant surgery?